 Technological advances are increasing rapidly, including those that can impact your senior loved one’s daily life.
 New technology can be confusing for some seniors, even for those who know how to use a computer or cell phone.
-Here are 4 tips to help your loved one adapt to and enjoy new technology, brought to you by the staff at Home Care Assistance, a leading provider of senior care in Palm Beach.
+Here are 4 tips to help your loved one adapt to and enjoy new technology, brought to you by the staff at Home Care Assistance, a leading provider of senior in home care Palm Beach

 1. Provide the Instructions